-7.9 The county council should plan for net self-sufficiency in terms of waste management, thereby managing the equivalent of the county's own was management, thereby managing the equivalent of the county's own waste arisings throughout the duration of the WLP.
+7.9 The county council should plan for net self-sufficiency in terms of waste management, thereby managing the equivalent of the county's own waste arisings throughout the duration of the WLP.
 To achieve this, the length of the plan needs to be defined.